andre5Jr/soc-analyst-SIEM-BENIGN/README.md

 index=win_eventlogs CommandLine="*http*"
 Cross-reference Account_Name with HR users.
 Investigate who ran processes like bitsadmin.exe.

-✏️ Task 5: Name the LOLBIN Used
+🔱 Answer: haroon

+✏️ Task 5: To bypass the security controls, which system process (lolbin) was used to download a payload from the internet?
 ⭕️ Objective: Name the system binary used to download the file.

 ⭕️ Method:

 From Task 4 results, extract the binary used in New_Process_Name or CommandLine.